Nick Senzel Preview, Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Nick Senzel (.241 on-base percentage in past 10 games, 52 points below season-long percentage), take on starter Drew Rom and the St. Louis Cardinals at Great American Ball Park, Friday at 6:40 PM ET.
+Nick Senzel -- with a slugging percentage of .462 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Zack Thompson on the mound, on September 9 at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Mariners.
+He hit a home run while going 1-for-2 in his previous game against the Cardinals.

 Nick Senzel Game Info & Props vs. the Cardinals